1. What is Regression Testing?

 Various types of regression testing can be taken up to ensure existing functionality is not affected by the recent changes in the application.

-Interestingly, within the software development process, there are many types of software testing that are taken up along with regression testing to achieve quality software.
-There are some specific differences between functional testing, regression testing, and smoke testing types that should be known before enforcing them.
+Interestingly, within the software development process, there are many types of software tests that are taken up along with regression testing to achieve quality software.
+There are some specific differences between functional, regression, and smoke testing types that should be known before enforcing them.

 Functional testing is performed to ensure that all functionalities of the software or the application under test continue to work as expected while Regression testing is performed once a build is released to check that the new functionality does not cause any changes to the existing functionality in the software.